marteinn/AtomicPress/README.md

 ### Import

-AtomicPress uses wpparser to import data from wordpress export files.
+AtomicPress uses [wpparser](https://github.com/marteinn/wpparser/) to import data from wordpress export files.
 Just specify the path to your database export and you are ready to go.

     python manage.py importer import_blog -f=./data/blog.wordpress.2014-09-25.xml

 **Options**

-	-f Path to wordpress export file.
+	-f (file) Path to wordpress export file.

 ### Export